-An ultra-intelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
+An ultra-intelligent machine that can surpass all the intellectual activities of any person, however clever.

 is the amount of error introduced by approximating real-world phenomena with a simplified model.
 Dataset used in AI can be commonly biased towards race, gender, and ethnicity which can put projects at risk.

 Data points, often words or titles used as inputs in machine learning to train or test an algorithm.